‘The naming of cats is a difficult matter,

 - Snowball – A great name for a pure white cat, and another one that suits a fluffball.
 This name also works well for black cats if you appreciate the irony – and it worked for The Simpsons!

 - Socks – In a similar vein to Mittens and Boots, this one is a good choice for a cat with a distinct color change at the paws.

 - Sooty – It doesn’t need to be an all back cat to carry this one off, mostly black with some hints of white works too.

 - Tiger/Tigger – Ginger cats are the obvious candidates for these names, but they work well for tabby cats, too.
 It’s the stripes.

 If you’re getting not just one but two bundles of fluff, here are some great names that work well together.

-Fred & Ginger - If you have a tuxedo and a ginger cat, this is the perfect choice.
+- Fred & Ginger – If you have a tuxedo and a ginger cat, this is a perfect choice.

 Once you’ve named your cat, it’s time to show the world what you’ve chosen.
 Whether it’s something traditional or a totally off the wall choice (a friend once named their cat Egg) you can have it displayed on these items.